List of Advanced Dungeons & Dragons 2nd edition monsters

-This is the list of Advanced Dungeons & Dragons 2nd edition monsters, an important element of that role-playing game.
+This is a list of Advanced Dungeons & Dragons 2nd-edition monsters, an important element of that role-playing game.
 This list only includes monsters from official Advanced Dungeons & Dragons 2nd Edition supplements published by TSR, Inc. or Wizards of the Coast, not licensed or unlicensed third-party products such as video games or unlicensed Advanced Dungeons & Dragons 2nd Edition manuals.

 Monsters in the 2nd edition Advanced Dungeons & Dragons

-The second edition of the Advanced Dungeons & Dragons game featured both a higher number of books of monsters and more extensive monster descriptions than both earlier and later editions, with usually one page in length.
+The second edition of the Advanced Dungeons & Dragons game featured both a higher number of books of monsters – "many tied to their growing stable of campaign worlds" – and more extensive monster descriptions than both earlier and later editions, with usually one page in length.
 Next to a description, monster entries in this edition contained standardized sections covering combat, their habit and society, and their role in the eco-system.
-While later editions gave the various creatures all the attributes which player characters had, 2nd edition only listed intelligence as a characteristic important for creating challenging encounters in the game.
+While later editions gave the various creatures all the attributes which player characters had, 2nd edition only listed intelligence, a characteristic important for creating challenging encounters in the game.